 Learn More About Our CNC Machining Services

 The first machines to turn over some of the tool operations were numerical controlled devices.
 This name gives two-thirds of the acronym for CNC machines today — NC.
+When it comes to CNC vs. NC machines, it’s important to understand their operations.
 NC machines used punch-tape to dictate how the tools moved.
 During their development in the late 1940s, computers were still far into the future.
 Why NC machining became popular after the war has reasons based on the purpose and operation of these first devices.

-Though the technology continues to develop, CNC machinery has evolved to be as close as possible to the original requirements of the U.S. Air Force.
-Perhaps the future will bring complete automation to CNC operations, requiring minimal human interference and freeing engineers to program designs and other essential tasks.
+Though the technology continues to develop, CNC machinery has replaced NC machinery and evolved to be as close as possible to the original requirements of the U.S. Air Force.
+Perhaps the future will bring complete automation to CNC operations, requiring minimal human interference and freeing engineers to focus their efforts on other meaningful areas.

 The first NC machine had its origins in similarly operated punch-tape devices from the previous century.
-In fact, equipment using punch-tape or cards developed long before the first NC machines, but the technology had a decisive influence on the original NC lathe.
+In fact, equipment using punch tape or cards developed long before the first NC machines, but the technology had a decisive influence on the original NC machine.

 The punch tape used a coding system called the “G-code,” named for its creator Gerber Scientific Instruments.
 To create the punch cards, a programmer would insert the blank cards into a machine called a “flexowriter.”
 This typewriter-like device allowed the programmer to punch the program as quickly as typing up a page.
 This program still required time to create and input onto the card, which then needed feeding into the numerical reader.